PSDS

 Credits: 3

-In this course, students are introduced to the basic tools and practices used in prototyping for product design with a special focus on alternative outputs, which may include a combination of physical products, accessory design, and fine art applications.
-Students will be introduced to the work of designers who occupy spaces at the intersection of product design, art, jewelry design and the constructed environment.
-While exploring basic tools, materials and practices associated with prototyping, students will begin by sketching their initial ideas in analog and CAD-based forms.
-The sketches will be developed into 3D prototypes by incorporating a variety of processes which may include 3D printing, metal working, ceramic and woodworking techniques.
-Students will be asked to experiment across a range of materials and methods for building prototypes.
-Students will create a final prototype for a designed product that incorporates the key components and methods of technical design and structural form.
+In this course, students are introduced to the basic tools and practices of prototyping for product design, with a special focus on alternative outputs and products as storytelling devices.
+This may include a combination of physical products, accessory design, and fine art applications.
+Students will be introduced to the work of designers who occupy spaces at the intersection of product design, art, jewelry design, and the constructed environment.
+While exploring basic tools, materials, and practices associated with prototyping, students will begin by sketching their initial ideas in analog and physical form.
+The sketches will be developed into prototypes by incorporating a variety of processes, including simple sewing, woodworking and metalworking, ceramics, and 3D printing.
+Students will be asked to experiment with a range of materials and methods to build prototypes.
+Students will create a final prototype for a designed product that incorporates the key components and methods of storytelling, technical design, and structural form.

 Open to: All university undergraduate students.
 Seats have been reserved for BFA Integrated Design students in this section.